 During your brief break between sessions try another suggestion that supposedly helps: While working at your desk or on the phone stay standing.

-If you have another client, repeat the above process.
+See your next client, repeat the above process.
 Other career sitters could emulate us in this regard—we invented the hourly stand-up!

-What else can therapists do?
+What else can therapists do to not sit too much?

 - Drink more water and other healthy fluids so you’ll be forced to use the bathroom more often.
 Use the one farthest away from you in your building.
 If your client or someone else has beaten you to it, run to the next one!
 Won’t this be fun?